-We at Soma Recovery Envision our Wichita Community Thriving Beyond Trauma.
+We at SOMA Envision our Wichita Community Thriving Beyond Trauma

 Trauma effects both the mind and the body and changes the way we experience the world.
 Many pioneers in the field like Van Der Kolk and Peter Levine have studied trauma for the last 40 years.
 Based on their research, we know that trauma is stored in our bodies, not just our mind.
 Soma Therapy offers many facets in trauma treatment, and for good reason.